lumalabs/luma-web-examples/README.md

 ## VR
 [![vr-demo](https://cdn-luma.com/public/lumalabs.ai/luma-web-library/assets/images/vr-preview.jpg)](https://cdn-luma.com/public/lumalabs.ai/luma-web-library/index.html#vr)

-Viewing your splats in VR is as simple as enabling XR in three.js and adding a VR button
+Viewing your splats in VR is as simple as enabling XR in three.js and adding a VR button.
+View this demo with a VR headset (or through a headset browser) and click "Enter VR"!
+It will work best on PC VR, standalone VR tends to struggle with splats presently

 **[DemoVR.ts](https://cdn-luma.com/public/lumalabs.ai/luma-web-library/src/DemoVR.ts)**
 ```typescript